Even the best jobs can lead to frustrations and even a burnout.

-1. Follow Directions.
+1. Are you Eligible?
 Ensure you are eligible before applying.
 Check out the program details so you know what’s expected of you, and make sure you are answering the applications questions asked.

-2. Know Your Purpose.
+2. What's Your Purpose?
 Be clear about why you want to take a Voyage.
 Where are you in your life?
 How will the Voyage help you reach your personal or professional goals?
 What kind of impact can you make on a) yourself and b) your existing company/organization?

-3. Your Voyage.
+3. Where do you want to go on your Voyage?
 We are looking for applicants who already have a location, indicative dates, and potential self-growth activities in mind.
 You don’t have to have all the details (and shouldn’t) - that takes the fun out!

-4. Logistics.
+4. Can you sort out Logistics?
 US$1,800 could get you an economy flight to almost anywhere in the world.
 To ensure Voyagers can realistically afford the entire trip, we want to make sure you can cover the other travel expenses (lodging, meals, ground transport).
 Let us know you’ve thought this through, including how much you anticipate the whole trip will cost.

-5. The True You.
+5. Are you able to share the True You?
 We want to see your inner self shine through.
 Be as authentic as you can be.
 Your responses should give us an insider’s peek into your life and ethos.

-6. Get to the Point.
-Each question has a maximum word / time limit.
+6. What's the point?
+Each question has a maximum word limit.
 That can go really quickly when you’re describing your ultimate Voyage.
 Consider typing your responses on a separate document first.
 This allows you to review, revise, and come back to it a few days later with a fresh perspective.

-7. Get a Second Pair of Eyes.
+7. Can you have your application read by a friend?
 Using the document you created, have your best friend, family member, or co-worker read your application before submitting it.
 Not only will they help catch silly typos, they may have valuable insight on how to objectively frame your Voyage.
-Once you have their feedback, copy and paste your final answers into the online form.
+Once you have their perspective, copy and paste your final answers into the online form.

 Q: Do I have to be a certain nationality?

-A: We welcome applicants who live anywhere in the world (or Mars!)
+A: We welcome applicants who are citizens of any nation in the world (or Mars!)